thanhtunguet/serena/docs/01-about/020_programming-languages.md

 # Language Support

-Serena's semantic code analysis and editing capabilities are powered by two main technologies:

-* **Language servers** implementing the language server Protocol (LSP).
-* **The Serena JetBrains Plugin**, which leverages the powerful code analysis and editing capabilities of your JetBrains IDE.

-Both backends provide a set of versatile code querying and editing functionalities based on symbolic understanding of the code.
+Serena provides a set of versatile code querying and editing functionalities based on symbolic understanding of the code.
 Equipped with these capabilities, Serena discovers and edits code just like a seasoned developer making use of an IDE's capabilities would.
 Serena can efficiently find the right context and do the right thing even in very large and complex projects!

+There are two alternative technologies powering these capabilities:

+* **Language servers** implementing the language server Protocol (LSP) — the free/open-source alternative.
+* **The Serena JetBrains Plugin**, which leverages the powerful code analysis and editing capabilities of your JetBrains IDE.

+You can choose either of these backends depending on your preferences and requirements.

 ## Language Servers